zautumnz/luvi/README.md

 unless any options are passed; if there are multiple servers in the `.luvi.json` file, every server's options will be overridden.
 Project root is `cwd` by default.

-    $ luvi -h                            # Shows a shortened version of this README
+    $ luvi                           # launches the default server
+    $ luvi foo bar                   # starts luvi servers `foo` & `bar`
+    $ luvi -p 1337                   # serves from specified port--must be root to use ports below 1024
-    $ luvi -v                            # Displays luvi's version
+    $ luvi -r /path/to/www/root      # serves from specified directory
-    $ luvi -c /path/to/some/config.json  # Use a non-default config file
+    $ luvi -c /path/to/config.json   # uses a non-default config file
-    $ luvi -n                            # Ignore the config file in`cwd`--useful for `-r`
+    $ luvi -n                        # ignores the config file in `cwd`--useful for options like `-r`
+    $ luvi -v                        # display's luvi's version
-    $ luvi -r /path/to/your/project      # Serve from a different directory
+    $ luvi -h                        # shows a version of this help dialog
-    $ luvi -p 1337                       # Serve from specified port--for ports below 1024, run `luvi` as root

 ### .luvi.json